Copenhagen – Oslo

 Can I take my pet on the ferry from Copenhagen to Oslo?

-DFDS Seaways allow pets on ferries from Copenhagen to Oslo.
-Please also note that your pet may have to stay in the vehicle during the journey.
+Pets are welcome on board Copenhagen Oslo ferries with DFDS Seaways.
+Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.

 Why use Direct Ferries?